 Currently there are 80 scholarship openings each year and they are filled with returning students and new students.
 KYTC awards 10-20 scholarships to new students each year who are either attending or planning to attend the University of Kentucky (UK), Western Kentucky University (WKU), or University of Louisville J. B. Speed School of Engineering (UofL) to obtain a Bachelors of Science in Civil Engineering (BSCE).
 Students may also attend pre-engineering courses at Kentucky State University (KSU), Kentucky Community and Technical College System, or other Kentucky state colleges or universities, and then finish their Bachelors of Science in Civil Engineering at UK, WKU, or UofL.

 The association, established in 1975, provides numverous scholarships each year to qualified students majoring in engineering and science areas.

-The Kentucky Society of Professional Engineers is offering a $2,500, one-time scholarship to one college student that meets the eligibility requirements described within the application and below.
-We would greatly appreciate if you all could distribute this scholarship application out to those college engineering students that are eligible.
+The Kentucky Society of Professional Engineers is offering a $2,500, one-time scholarship to one college student that meets the eligibility requirements described within the application.

 Applications are available each year in January with a March deadline.